Micro hydro: Regulation and operation

 Typically, an automatic controller operates the turbine inlet valve to maintain constant speed (and frequency) when the load changes on the generator.
 In a system connected to a grid with multiple sources, the turbine control ensures that power always flows out from the generator to the system.
 The frequency of the alternating current generated needs to match the local standard utility frequency.
-In some systems, if the useful load on the generator is not high enough, a load bank may be automatically connected to the generator to dissipate energy not required by the load; while this wastes energy, it may be required if it's not possible to control the water flow through the turbine.
+In some systems, if the useful load on the generator is not high enough, a load bank may be automatically connected to the generator to dissipate energy not required by the load; while this wastes energy, it may be required if it is not possible to control the water flow through the turbine.

 An induction generator always operates at the grid frequency irrespective of its rotation speed; all that is necessary is to ensure that it is driven by the turbine faster than the synchronous speed so that it generates power rather than consuming it.
 Other types of generator can use a speed control systems for frequency matching.

 With the availability of modern power electronics it is often easier to operate the generator at an arbitrary frequency and feed its output through an inverter which produces output at grid frequency.
 Power electronics now allow the use of permanent magnet alternators that produce wild AC to be stabilised.
 This approach allows low speed / low head water turbines to be competitive; they can run at the best speed for extraction of energy, and the power frequency is controlled by the electronics instead of the generator.

 Very small installations (pico hydro), a few kilowatts or smaller, may generate direct current and charge batteries for peak use times.